 Did you also know that you can wrap it around your brush when your done painting (without soaking) to use the next day?
 That is if you’re working on the same project with the same colors.
 It keeps the brush moist overnight.
 I know I used the word moist… anybody hate that word?
 My sister does – literally cringes when I use it.
 That one for you sis!
 Anyway – I finished up the first coat today and I’ll back at it tomorrow with another coat.

 I made the switch!
 Ok… I’m sure you’ve all seen the advertisements for Grove Collaborative.
 They’re everywhere on social media!
-Nobody likes to be sold to… So for so long I, like lots of other people, have turned their eyes away.
-I really didn’t want to like them.. but honestly, I FINALLY gave them a shot and I’m so glad I did!
+Nobody likes to be sold to, and so for a long time I, like lots of other people, have turned their eyes away.
+I really didn’t want to like them.. but honestly, I FINALLY gave the place a shot and I’m so glad I did!

-They deliver safe products right to your door…which for me saves me from my overspending, particularly at Target.
+Grove Collaborative delivers safe products right to your door…which for me saves me from my overspending, particularly at Target.
 I’ll go in for toilet paper and bananas and I come out $200 later.
 Using Grove, I set up my monthly orders (or bi-monthly for the things I don’t use as often) and then don’t give it another thought!
-They’re delivered right to my door.. saving me money because the products seem to be a few dollars less than in the store.
+The non toxic products are delivered right to my door.. saving me money because the products seem to be a few dollars less than in the store.

 Right now Grove is offering a $10 credit and a free Mrs. Meyers hand soap!
 They’re always running freebies and giveaways… Which I LOVE!! …and today ONLY – All Seventh Generation products are 20% off.
 Use this Link to get your deal!!

 I’m always looking to replace my hygiene products with healthier non-toxic versions… but they can be hard to find!!!
-Grove not only sells kitchen essentials but personal hygiene products too.
-I even started buying mine and my children’s vitamin from GRove.. which saves me time from the 10 different sites i was biuying thm all from.
+Grove not only sells fantastic kitchen essentials but personal hygiene products too.
+I even started buying mine and my children’s vitamins from Grove Collaborative.. which saves me time from the 10 different sites I was buying them all from.